Braash/weatherappAPI/README.md

+# Weather Application using the OpenWeatherAPI

-This code example highlights how to use the Fetch API to retrieve data that is displayed in a React app from an API.
+### This code example highlights how to use the Fetch API to retrieve data that is displayed in a React app from an API.

 In this example, the App.js component has been modified display data fetched from the Google Books API.
 See comments in ./src/App.js.

 To run this project, do the following:
-1. Copy the directory called 'example' to your local machine.
+1. Copy the directory called 'weatherappAPI' to your local machine.
 2. Navigate to this directory from the command line interface.
 E.g. cd c:\example.
 3. In the command line interface type 'npm install'
 4. Now type 'npm start'.
 Runs the app in the development mode.